MuKonqi/nottodbox/doc/COLOR_SCHEMES.md

 ## File scheme
 > [!TIP]
-> You can create color scheme easily with in Settings/Apperance/Custom color scheme.
+> You can create color scheme easily with in Nottodbox's apparence settings.

 > [!WARNING]
 > The file name (not color scheme name!) must end with .json.